History of Berliner FC Dynamo: Regionalliga Nordost (2014-present)

 BFC Dynamo recruited striker and Azerbaijan national team player Rufat Dadashov, Turkish midfielder Bilal Çubukçu and Philip Schulz in 2017.
 Matthias Steinborn also returned to the club. Çubukçu became the new team captain.
 The team drew FC Schalke 04 from the Bundesliga in the first round of the 2017-18 DFB-Pokal.
 BFC Dymamo lost the match 0–2 in front of 14,114 spectators at Friedrich-Ludwig-Jahn-Sportpark on 14 August 2017.
 The attendance was the highest for BFC Dynamo since the match between BFC Dynamo and AS Monaco in the 1989–90 European Cup Winners' Cup on 1 November 1989.
 BFC Dynamo finished the 2017-18 Regionalliga Nordost in 4th place.
 Dadashov became the league top goal scorer with 25 goals in 25 matches.
 The team again reached the final of the Berlin Cup.
-BFC Dynamo defeated Berliner SC 2–1 in the final of the 2017-18 Berliner Cup on 21 May 2018 and captured its second consecutive Berlin Cup title.
+BFC Dynamo defeated Berliner SC 2–1 in the final of the 2017-18 Berlin Cup on 21 May 2018 and captured its second consecutive Berlin Cup title.
 Dadashow scored both goals for BFC Dynamo in the final.
 The team was joined by defender Chris Reher in 2018.
 BFC Dynamo drew 1.
 FC Köln from the Bundesliga in the first round of the 2018-19 DFB-Pokal.
 The match was played at the Olympiastadion.
 Patrik Twardzik made it 1-0 for BFC Dynamo in the 19th minute, but 1.
 FC Köln came to dominate the match.
 BFC Dynamo eventually lost 1–9.
 The match was attended by 14,357 spectators, which was a new record for BFC Dynamo since the fall of the Berlin Wall.